 - a.
 Bank shall furnish to the Director, Financial Intelligence Unit-India (FIU-IND), information referred to in Rule 3 of the PML (Maintenance of Records) Rules, 2005 in terms of Rule 7 thereof.
 Explanation: In terms of Third Amendment Rules notified September 22, 2015 regarding amendment to sub rule 3 and 4 of rule 7, Director, FIU-IND shall have powers to issue guidelines to the Bank for detecting transactions referred to in various clauses of sub-rule (1) of rule 3, to direct them about the form of furnishing information and to specify the procedure and the manner of furnishing information. - b.
 The reporting formats and comprehensive reporting format guide, prescribed/ released by FIU-IND and Report Generation Utility and Report Validation Utility developed to assist reporting entities in the preparation of prescribed reports shall be taken note of.
 The editable electronic utilities to file electronic Cash Transaction Reports (CTR) / Suspicious Transaction Reports (STR) which FIU-IND has placed on its website http://fiuindia.gov.in. shall be made use of by the bank which are yet to install/adopt suitable technological tools for extracting CTR/STR from their live transaction data. - c.
 While furnishing information to the Director, FIU-IND, delay of each day in not reporting a transaction or delay of each day in rectifying a mis-represented transaction beyond the time limit as specified in the Rule shall be constituted as a separate violation.
 Bank shall not put any restriction on operations in the accounts where an STR has been filed and shall keep the fact of furnishing of STR strictly confidential.
 It shall be ensured that there is no tipping off to the customer at any level. - d.
+While furnishing information to the Director, FIU-IND, delay of each day in not reporting a transaction or delay of each day in rectifying a mis-represented transaction beyond the time limit as specified in the Rule shall be constituted as a separate violation.
+Bank shall not put any restriction on operations in the accounts merely on the basis of the STR filed.
+Where an STR has been filed, Bank and it officials shall keep the fact of furnishing of STR strictly confidential.
+Further, it should be ensured that there is no tipping off to the customer at any level. - e.
+Bank, its directors, officers, and all employees shall ensure that the fact of maintenance of records referred to in rule 3 of the PML (Maintenance of Records) Rules, 2005 and furnishing of the information to the Director is confidential.
+However, such confidentiality requirement shall not inhibit sharing of information under Section 4(b) of this Master Direction of any analysis of transactions and activities which appear unusual, if any such analysis has been done. - f.
+Robust software, throwing alerts when the transactions are inconsistent with risk categorization and updated profile of the customers shall be put in to use as a part of effective identification and reporting of suspicious transactions.

-Robust software, throwing alerts when the transactions are inconsistent with risk categorization and updated profile of the customers shall be put in to use as a part of effective identification and reporting of suspicious transactions. - 8.1The prevention of Money Laundering Act, 2002 (PMLA) forms the core legalframework put inplace by India to combat Money Laundering and Terrorism financing.
-In terms ofthe rules notified under PMLA Act 2002, certain obligations have been cast onthe Banks with regard to reporting certain transactions.
-The same are detailedhere under: - (a) Cash transaction Report (CTR). - (b) Non-Profit Organisation Report (NTR) - (c) Counterfeit Currency Report (CCR) and - (d) Suspicious Transaction Report (STR) - (e)Cross Border Wire Transfer Report (CBWT)
+- 8.1 The prevention of Money Laundering Act, 2002 (PMLA) forms the core legal framework put in place by India to combat Money Laundering and Terrorism financing.
+In terms of the rules notified under PMLA Act 2002, certain obligations have been cast on the Banks with regard to reporting certain transactions.
+The same are detailed here under:

+- (a) Cash transaction Report (CTR).

+- (b) Non-Profit Organization Report (NTR)

+- (c) Counterfeit Currency Report (CCR) and

+- (d) Suspicious Transaction Report (STR)

+- (e) Cross Border Wire Transfer Report (CBWT)

-8.1.1Cash Transaction Report (CTR):
+8.1.1 Cash Transaction Report (CTR):